REST API

 Which hadith collections does the API include?

-The API serves narrations from major Sunni collections including Sahih al-Bukhari, Sahih Muslim, Sunan Abi Dawud, Jami at-Tirmidhi, Sunan an-Nasa'i, and Sunan Ibn Majah.
+The API serves narrations from major Sunni collections including Sahih al-Bukhari, Sahih Muslim, Sunan Abi Dawud, Jami' at-Tirmidhi, Sunan an-Nasa'i, and Sunan Ibn Majah.
 Each response includes the source book, chapter number, chapter titles in Arabic and English, and the hadith reference number.

 What are the rate limits?